 - Nucala – Also an add-on treatment, Nucala is prescribed for people 12 and older who have severe eosinophilic asthma (as well as for those with other eosinophilic-related conditions).
 Nucala, again by a mechanism not fully understood, helps reduce airway inflammation by reducing the number of eosinophils (a type of white blood cell) in your blood.

 - Xolair – The only “biologic” FDA-approved to treat allergic asthma, Xolair aims to capture most of the IgE, a substance the body produces in response to allergens.
 IgE can attach to the allergen and to the surface of inflammatory cells, which creates substances that may cause airway inflammation.
 Xolair blocks IgE’s role in the steps leading to your allergic asthma response.

 Caring people catering to your comfort.

-When you come to Specialized Infusion Therapy at RCCA, for your infusion therapy for asthma, you’ll get the care you need.
+When you come to Astera Infusion Therapy, for your infusion therapy for asthma, you’ll get the care you need.
 What’s more, you’ll be receiving it from caring people who have the knowledge and experience you can trust…and on whom many doctors have depended.
 You’ll receive your infusion therapy in a comfy recliner in a relaxing, welcoming environment, delivered by a trained infusion nurse.
 You’ll also have access to cable television, free Wi-Fi complementary beverages and snacks, and more.